 Horizontally Extensive Ground Flashes

 Following the return stroke of a positive ground flash, we have shown that the upper portion of the leader network can grow as a negative leader that is connected to ground.
 Often, this post return stroke negative leader network will propagate long distances through a layered positive charge region.
 Often, however, the negative leader decays back toward the ground connection and the forward section becomes cutoff.
-In the right electric field environment, the cutoff end of the negative leader can develop a positive leader that reinvigorates the bidirectional growth.
+The still conductive forward leader section, in the presence of an electric field, will become polarized with positive charge collecting toward the “back” cutoff end.
+A new positive leader may develop from the cutoff end and reenergize the bidirectional growth.
 If this newly developed positive end of the bidirectional leader propagates toward and connects with ground, another return stroke occurs with a different termination point.
 The subsequent return stroke frequently leads to further post return stroke negative leader growth if there is still positive charge ahead of the negative leader.
 This process can be repeated multiple times causing the flash to last multiple seconds and travel well over 100 km.
 The animation below shows this process.

 The following high-speed videos shows a horizontally extensive positive ground flash with two spatially and temporally separate positive return strokes.
 The post return stroke negative leader growth and extension following the first return stroke initiates weak upward positive leaders from some tall towers.
 This is followed by a second positive return stroke that occurs when the negative leader extension becomes cutoff and then develops highly branched positive leaders on the cutoff ends that propagate toward the ground.
 Following the second return stroke you can see additional negative leader growth further extending the length of the leader network and duration of the flash.